UMass Law Spring 2021 Frequently Asked Questions

 What is UMass Law doing to foster student life in Spring 2021?

 While the spring semester at UMass Law will not look like semesters that we will be able to have in the future after the pandemic has passed, we will continue to focus on student engagement in our co-curricular offerings to foster a sense of community and support for all students.
 Technology will allow the Student Bar Association and student organizations to connect with each other and with the student body on Zoom or other platforms.
 The SBA has been working this year to offer a meaningful student life experience and they will continue to focus their efforts in this area.
 In addition, student organizations have hosted many social and non-academic events and will continue to do so in the spring.
 The SBA will continue to send their weekly "What's Happening at UMass Law" every Monday that contains all of the events and other happenings that law students can participate in virtually.

 My circumstances have changed since I filed my FAFSA.
 Can I receive more aid?

 Please reach out to Sandra Leger Silva (508.985.1112 or email@example.com) if you are experiencing a financial hardship.
 We’ll do our best to connect you with all available resources.

 Are there any other sources of funding for students impacted by the pandemic?

 The Federal Government has authorized CARES Act funds specifically to assist college and university students with COVID-19 related expenses.
-Eligibility is limited, and the application process may not be finalized until later this summer.
+Eligibility is limited.
+For information and the application process, please visit https://www.umassd.edu/cares-act-funding-for-students/.

-Will UMass law be reducing its tuition for Fall 2020?
+Will UMass Law be reducing its tuition for Spring 2021?